uranusjr/pythonup-posix/README.rst

 PythonUp — The Python Runtime Manager (macOS)
 =============================================

-PythonUp helps your install, and manage Python runtimes on your computer.
+PythonUp helps your install and manage Python runtimes on your computer.
 This is the macOS version.

 .. highlights::